 Pentas Flowers Info

 Pentas (Pentas lanceolata) are also called Egyptian stars for the bloom’s five-pointed shape.
-The plant is a shrub that gets up to 6 feet tall and 3 feet wide.
+The plant is a shrub that gets up to 6 feet (2 m.) tall and 3 feet (1 m.) wide.
 It is a scrubby plant with an unruly shape, sporting oval to spear-shaped foliage.
-The flowers are generally pink, red or white, but new cultivars have introduced tones of purple and lavender and mixed blooms such as pink with red centers.
+The flowers are generally pink, red, or white but new cultivars have introduced tones of purple and lavender and mixed blooms such as pink with red centers.

 These plants grow fairly slow and are commonly found as container or bedding plants.
 Pentas plant care is similar to any warm season perennial.
 They are not prone to many diseases and the main pest problem is spider mites.